 Wading through resumes is one of the most time-consuming aspects of the hiring process.
 It's a necessary evil to find the perfect candidate.
 But what if there was a way you could cut 300 resumes down to just 20?
 And not just any 20, but 20 resumes from candidates who you know have the skills for the role.
 Wouldn't that make the resume review process more efficient!

-The benefits of conduct a skills assessment before the resume review process
+The benefits of conducting a skills assessment before the resume review process

 Skills assessments can help you do just that.
 Online skills assessments are used to evaluate the practical skills and soft skills of a job candidate.
 In this post, we explore in detail the value of leading the hiring process with a skills assessment.
 Let’s jump in.